neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

     Description:
-        If the source is a membrane potential and the section was declared in an object (defined in a cell template), a reference to the presynaptic cell (object) is returned.
+        If the source is a membrane potential and the section was created with a ``cell=`` keyword argument, then it returns the value of that argument.
+For sections created inside a HOC object (defined in a cell template), a reference to the presynaptic cell (object) is returned.